 Vulnerable populations in Montana's Eastern Region include those that live within known floodplains or near areas vulnerable to flash floods, as well as people traveling through or in areas used for recreational purposes prone to flash flooding.
 Within the Eastern Region Custer County has the highest amount of people located in the floodplain with 6,711.
 This is followed by Yellowstone County with 1,830.
 The third highest amount of people reside in Big Horn County with 856.
-Certain populations are particularly vulnerable, such as those living in close proximity to flood hazard areas.
-Of these totals, this can include the elderly and very young, those living in long-term care facilities, mobile homes, hospitals, low-income housing areas, or temporary shelters, people who do not speak English well, tourists and visitors, and those with developmental, physical, or sensory disabilities.
+Of these populations residing in floodplains, certain populations are particularly vulnerable, such as the elderly and very young, those living in long-term care facilities, mobile homes, hospitals, low-income housing areas, or temporary shelters, people who do not speak English well, tourists and visitors, and those with developmental, physical, or sensory disabilities.
 Table 4-29 below highlights the people who are located on reservation land that are located in the floodplain, including a significant number of persons of the Crow Tribe.